demisto/content/Packs/SmartSheetITAdmin/Integrations/Smartsheet_IT_Admin/README.md

 2. Create a user in Smartsheet
 3. Update a user
 4. Disable a user
-This integration was integrated and tested with version xx of Smartsheet IT Admin
+This integration was integrated and tested with version 2.0 of Smartsheet API
 ## Configure Smartsheet IT Admin on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.